-This is the first post in Human Nature’s “ Urban Jungle” blog series.
+This is the first post in our “ Urban Jungle” blog series.

 More than half the people on Earth live in cities.
 I live in one, and odds are you do, too.